breatheco-de/content/src/content/how-to/javascript-array-some-method.md

 checkFruitAvailability(fruits, "banana"); // true

 ```

+In this example, we are using the some method to check if any element in the "arr" array is equal to the "val" argument.
+The Array some() executes a callback function that returns true if there is a fruit in the "myFruits" array that matches the value of the "val" argument, and false if there is not.

 Array Some/ Some Array Method shown in the examples provided, is just a method in JavaScript that we can use to check if any element in an array passes a specific test or condition needed.
 It always returns a Boolean value of true if at least one element in the array passes the test, and false if no elements pass the test.